L25092020/Alicia_First_Blog/_posts/2021-03-18-the-little-mermaid.md

 _2021.03.18_
 > On Christmas 2019, I came to Denmark, which I have always wanted to visit.
 Copenhagen is also one of the European cities I want to visit most.
+Here, the little mermaid statue can be regarded as Copenhagen's business card.

 ![501](../assets/images/501.jpg)